open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 * Select the checkbox for "Create a discussion for this release"
 * Press the "Publish release" button

-After making the release:

-* Merge a PR to `main` with the following change
-  * Bump the version in the download link in the root `README.md` file

 ## Patch Release

 All patch releases should include only bug-fixes, and must avoid